Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The most important thing to know about visiting London during the summer is that the months of July and August can get EXTREMELY busy.
 If you visit the capital during the school summer holidays, you’ll more than likely encounter large crowds, high prices, and long queues for most major attractions.

 If you’re not a fan of lines and crowds, the best time to visit London in summer is the ‘shoulder’ months of June and September.

 October and November are quieter months to visit London, with the peak summer tourist rush tailing off.
 The weather is starting to get chillier and the chance of rain increases – so don’t forget your brolly.

 However, Autumn is still a lovely time to visit London.

-The trees are starting to change colour and the parks are becoming a charming patchwork of orange, greens and browns.
+The trees are starting to change colour and the parks are becoming a charming patchwork of oranges, greens, and browns.

 Grab a large woolly sweater and take an autumnal stroll through the city, followed by an evening sipping wine by the fire in one of London’s cosy traditional pubs.

 Some of the highlights of Autumn in London include the Lord Mayor’s Show, numerous spooky Halloween events and amazing firework displays all across the city on Bonfire Night (aka Guy Fawkes Night).